jonnymarshall/teamtailor-api/README.md

 Each job_id must be unique to scope: user.

+# Requests

 ### Indexing, Creating and destroying favourites - AJAX

-A signed in user can make requests for their favourites in the following format:
+Requests are made via AJAX by a signed in user in the following format:

 ```
 GET https://teamtailor-api.herokuapp.com/